César Ibáñez (footballer, born 1999)

 César Roman Ibáñez (born 17 June 1999) is an Argentine professional footballer who plays as a left-back for Huracán.

 Club career

 Ibáñez came through the youth ranks of Huracán, having joined at the age of eight.
-He was moved into their first-team squad in 2018–19, making his senior debut on 15 May 2019 in a Copa Argentina victory over Unión Sunchales; replacing Christian Chimino after eighty-four minutes at the Estadio Brigadier General Estanislao López.
-In the succeeding September, under new manager Juan Pablo Vojvoda, Ibáñez made his first appearance in the Primera División by playing the full duration of a four-goal home defeat to River Plate.
+He was moved into their first-team squad in 2018–19, making his senior debut on 15 May 2019, coming on as a late substitute for Christian Chimino in a 2–0 Copa Argentina victory over Unión de Sunchales at the Estadio Brigadier General Estanislao López.

+On 14 September 2019, under new manager Juan Pablo Vojvoda, Ibáñez made his first appearance in the Primera División by playing the full duration of a 4–0 home defeat to River Plate.
+Regularly used under Vojvoda, he suffered a knee injury in October 2020, being sidelined for the remainder of the year.

+Back to action in May 2021, Ibáñez quickly regained his starting spot, and scored his first professional goal on 8 October of that year, in a 2–1 away win over Central Córdoba de Santiago del Estero.
+In June 2022, however, he ruptured the anterior cruciate ligament of his left knee.

+On 10 September 2025, Ibáñez extended his contract with Huracán through December 2028.

 International career

-Ibáñez was called up to train with the Argentina U19s in February 2018.
+Ibáñez was called up to train with the Argentina national under-19 team in February 2018.